nadrino/kotor-walkthrough/kotor2/walkthrough/04_Dantooine/01_Dantooine.md

     - What do you know about the Administrator?
     - Could you tell me about Khoonda?
     - How do you feel about the mercenaries?
+    - I'd like to ask somehting else
+  - Berun asked me to investigate you.
+    - He's concerned that you might provoke the mercenaries.
+    - [Persuade] I think he's wrong, and I think I can help you. `c_sc_per_gt(10)`
 - Admin
   - It's a pleasure to meet you.
 I'm <FirstName>.
     - **Why do you want to know?**